Previous | Contents | Index | Next

 PuTTY proper will send modes that it has an opinion on (currently only the code for the Backspace key,

-ERASE).
+IUTF8).
 Plink on Unix will propagate appropriate modes from the local terminal, if any.

 By default, all of the available modes are listed as ‘Auto’, which should do the right thing in most circumstances.